 My 2-year-old recently started to hold his breath when he doesn't get what he wants, and it terrifies me.
 Is this normal?

-As frightening as it may be when your son holds his breath, it's actually quite common among toddlers — and is likely to be more alarming to you than it is dangerous for him.
+As frightening as it might be when your son holds his breath, it's actually quite common among toddlers — and is likely to be more alarming to you than it is dangerous for him.

 Occasionally, kids may pass out for 30–60 seconds during a breath-holding spell.
 If this happens, talk with your doctor to be sure nothing more serious is going on.
 The doctor might want to test for anemia, which is sometimes associated with breath holding.
 When the anemia is treated, kids are often less likely to pass out when holding their breath.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2018 KidsHealth ® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com